sandeep40/googleMap/README.md

 # GtTextFormField Widget

- The gttextformfield widget is used represent the text form field on the Screen with responsive sizing handle by the core package.
+ The gttextformfield widget is used represent the text form field on the Screen with responsive sizing handle by the greytrix_ui_kit package.
    - Benefits of GtTextFormField Widget
       - Handles the font size of the text field in dynamic way based on the screen resolution.
       - GtTextFormField theme handles the ThemeData we don`t have to provide theme in GtTextFromField.